yasser-bn/dot-files/README.md

 # dot-files
 ### Hi There, If you're already here, might as well give this a Read!
-This is my second rice that arose because my i3 setup was very power hungry, I had just riced it 9 days back and yet here I am again writing this readme, (god save me).
-Anyways, this took 3 days to setup,as I had no previous experience of Wayland before, but it was worth it!
+This is my first rice it tooks me 3 days to setup,as I had no previous experience before, but it was worth it!
 I have seen an improvement of 2 hours.
 I hope you'll like this, don't forget to star 🌟 , now...

-> and as a great man once told me, nobody likes a wordsmith.
 Let's get to the record!
 ~ *Adam First, Wave 103*
 # *Setup:*